⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 Narrow safety exceptions

-Absent one of these, a search is unlawful.
+Without one of these, a search is unlawful.

-Consent bypasses every one of these safeguards.
+Consent bypasses these safeguards entirely.

-Probable Cause Must Be Real
+Probable Cause Must Be Genuine

 It cannot be assumed.

-It cannot be manufactured.
+It cannot be fabricated.

-Why Officers Ask Instead of Ordering
+Why Officers Ask Instead of Order

 Asking preserves flexibility.